 - showed a lack of maturity

-- suggested inability to handle conflicts and difficult situations
+- suggested inability to handle conflicts

 - suggested inability to challenge constructively

 One of the biggest consequences of this is how this behavior can damage your reputation.
-Remember, our industry is very small and after a decade of experience, almost everyone is your 1st or 2nd degree connection.
+Remember, our industry is very small, and after a decade of experience, almost everyone is your 1st or 2nd degree connection.
 So, be mindful of how you conduct and operate.
 Whenever you are talking about your ex-employers, make sure

 - you focus on positives, learnings, and growth